EXCLUSIVE-Big four auditors face investor calls for tougher climate scrutiny

 EY said it was "committed to ensuring that the audit profession is able to continue to serve the evolving needs of investors, business, and the public interest".

-A spokesperson for Deloitte said it recognised that climate change posed a significant risk for its clients and factoring it into its "audit challenge".
+A spokesperson for Deloitte said it recognised that climate change posed a significant risk for clients and had given all its auditors training this year on how to factor it in.

+As well as engaging with stakeholders, Deloitte has launched a climate change website and, with the Institute of Chartered Accountants in England and Wales, a programme to educate ICAEW members, finance professionals and non-executive directors.

 KPMG and PwC did not respond to emailed requests for comment from Reuters on the letter.